cerndigitalmemory/oais-platform/README.md

 The [CERN FTS client](https://fts.web.cern.ch/fts/) is used to push and retrieve data to the CERN Tape Archive (CTA).
 It is suggested to set up a Service account for this.

 Change your desired `FTS_INSTANCE` to use in the settings.
-By default the test one is used.
+By default the test one is used. `FTS_STATUS_INSTANCE`should point to the base url where the job status can be checked for a given ID.

 You need a GRID certificate to authenticate.
 Request one from the [CERN Certification Authority](https://ca.cern.ch/ca/).
 If using a service account, request permission to obtain a Grid _Robot_ certificate.